 During the laser stretch mark removal procedure, a beam of light energy heats the tissue in a controlled manner.
 The rise in temperature stimulates neocollagenesis, a process in which new collagen is produced by the body.
 By producing new collagen the skin regains its youthful appearance and heals the torn tissue.

 Laser stretch mark removal is highly effective in most cases.
 As with any other technique, success is dependent on the prevalence and age of the stretch marks in question – older and more serious stretch marks are more difficult to treat.
 Patients often require as many as 8-10 treatments to remove stretch marks.
-In the most serious cases, even a series of laser treatments may only reduce the visibility of stretch marks rather than removing them completely.
+In the most serious cases, even a series of laser treatments may only reduce the visibility of stretch marks rather than remove them completely.
 Each case is unique.